 Any tax credit that cannot be claimed in the tax year associated with the contribution may be carried forward and used against a taxpayer’s state tax liability for four subsequent years.

 How does the credit work?

-- (Step 1) Annually, domestic violence shelters desiring to participate in this tax credit program must submit an Agency Eligibility Verification application and supporting documentation to DSS to determine qualification status for the next state fiscal year.
+- (Step 1) Annually, domestic violence shelters or rape crisis centers desiring to participate in this tax credit program must submit an Agency Eligibility Verification application and supporting documentation to DSS to determine qualification status for the next state fiscal year.

-(Step 3) If determined eligible by DSS, the domestic violence center may begin receiving contributions eligible for the tax credit beginning July, 1.
+(Step 3) If determined eligible by DSS, the domestic violence center or rape crisis center may begin receiving contributions eligible for the tax credit beginning July, 1.
 Note: Centers are permitted to decline a contribution from a taxpayer.

-Annually, DSS publishes a list of qualified agencies which are eligible for the Domestic Violence Shelter Tax Credit.
+Annually, DSS publishes a list of qualified agencies which are eligible for the Domestic Violence Shelter or Rape Crisis Center Tax Credit.
 To request a copy, call (573) 751-7533 or write to the following address:

 Department of Social Services